 During the year, the Company also paid remuneration to the Directors as disclosed in the Directors' Remuneration Report on pages 28 to 29.
 The Directors' interests in Company Shares as at 31 December 2024 are also disclosed on page 27 of the Directors' Report.
 The table below shows the number of Company shares acquired by the Directors:

-For the year ending 31 December 2024 For the year ending 31 December 2023
+For the year ending 31 December 2024 year ending

-Niamh Marshall 25,000 -
+Niamh Marshall 25,000

 25,000